mattermost/docs/source/deployment/guest-accounts.rst

 For configuration steps and technical documentation, see `Active Directory/LDAP Setup <https://docs.mattermost.com/deployment/sso-ldap.html>`_ and `SAML Single-Sign-On <https://docs.mattermost.com/deployment/sso-saml.html>`_.

 Converting a member user to a guest will not change the channels they are in; however they will be restricted from discovering additional channels and unable to direct message / group message users outside of the channels they are in.
-They can be added to channels by Team and System Admins.
+They can be added to channels by System Admins and other roles that have the correct permissions to invite guests.

 Inviting Guests to the Mattermost Server via Email
 ------------------------------------------------------

-Guests can be invited into one for more Mattermost channels within a team by System Administrators and roles that have the **Invite Guest** permission.
+Guests can be invited into one for more Mattermost channels within a team by System Admins and roles that have the correct permission to invite guests.
 A guest can also be invited into channels on multiple teams.

 **Note:** Guest invitations will be revoked after 48 hours per the member email invitation process.
 If your guest has not accepted the invitation within that period, please follow the steps below to resend an invitation to the guest.